• Skip to main content

 • Scoop the cookie dough into 2oz balls and place on a parchment lined baking sheet

-• Top each dough ball with a small amount of the marshmallow fluff from the remaining ½ cup
+• OPTIONAL - Top each dough ball with a small amount of the marshmallow fluff from the remaining ½ cup.
+This makes for a more gooey cookie.

 • Chill the dough for at least 1 hour or up to 72 hours.
 If chilling the dough for more than a couple hours, loosely cover the cookie dough with plastic wrap after the first couple hours